logo CLRP.jpg

 Full program available here

-University researchers will lead breakout room discussions to stimulate deep thinking and draw threads of connections to highlight implications for future research and practice in early childhood education.
+University researchers lead breakout room discussions to stimulate deep thinking and draw threads of connections to highlight implications for future research and practice in early childhood education.

 Research Team(2).png